-Each week One Earth is proud to feature an environmental activist and hero from around the globe who is working to create a world where humanity and nature can coexist in harmony.
+Each week One Earth is proud to feature an environmental activist and hero from around the globe who is working to create a world where humanity and nature can thrive together.

-Professor Maathai died in 2011 after a battle with ovarian cancer.
+Maathai died in 2011 after a battle with ovarian cancer.
 She will be forever recognized for her tireless struggle for human rights and environmental conservation.
-In 2012, Wangari Gardens opened in Washington, DC and is a community garden project for local residents which consists of over 55 garden allotments.
+In 2012, Wangari Gardens opened in Washington, DC, and is a community garden project for local residents comprising over 55 garden allotments.